 6. Post at the Best Time

-Knowing when to post on every social media is essential to marketing campaigns.
+Knowing the best times to post on every social media is essential to marketing campaigns.
 The first step is to create compelling content that is relevant to your audience.
 However, if you do not post your content at the right time, your efforts will never be fruitful!

 However, if you do not have the resources or the time to conduct this experiment, according to a study, the following are the best times for Facebook: